Alfa Laval decanter centrifuge used for pond depth and cake dryness control

 The pond depth formed within a rotating decanter significantly affects the decanter's performance.
 Adjusting this depth allows the operator to balance the separated liquid's clarity versus the separated solids' dryness.

 In other words, decanter centrifuge pond depth is the tool to control the trade-off between centrate clarity and cake dryness.
-Contact Dolphin Centrifuge engineers to get expert guidance on weir plate selection and optimal pond depth settings for your specific process.

 Expert Decanter Pond Depth Guidance